Featured site: Add to your normal language learning program with a few 1:1 lessons from iTalki with a native speaker of that language

 3. Scroll down and enable the Firefox form filler options

-Screenshot of the privacy and security settings in the Firefox browser
+Screenshot of autofill settings in the Firefox browser

 To turn on form fill in Firefox, make sure the settings in the image above are checked.
 If you can't see the image clearly, the settings are listed here: